livmaresh/3rdGenSoftReset/README.md

 ---
 ## 4. Execution

 After the installation/customization is complete, it is finally time for execution.

-Place your character in front of the static Pokemon or object (a spot where you only need to press A to continue). *Note: the game re-navigates left/right if you are hunting for Treecko or Mudkip.* Save and close mGBA, reopen it, and set the window to full screen on your main monitor.
-First, load the script by navigating to Tools > Scripting.
+1. Place your character in front of the static Pokemon or object (a spot where you only need to press A to continue). *Note: the scripts re-navigates left/right if you are hunting for Treecko or Mudkip automatically.*
+2. Save and close mGBA, reopen it, and set the window to full screen on your main monitor.
+3. First, load the script by navigating to Tools > Scripting.
 Select File > Load Script in the pop up window and select *main.lua*.

 <img src="./readme_images/blankLua.png">

 You will only see this message that reads *Socket Server Test: Listening on port 8888*.
 This is correct, and the rest of the script will load after you launch the game.

-Next, have the Python script *main.py* ready to go (either pre typed into a terminal or get ready to press play in your IDE).
-Load a Gen 3 Pokemon ROM, navigate over to your terminal/IDE, and then activate the Python script. **If you are NOT resetting for a starter, it is crucial that you wait for the Lua script to load your party Pokemon first.
+4. Next, have the Python script *main.py* ready to go (either pre typed into a terminal or get ready to press play in your IDE).
+5. Load a Gen 3 Pokemon ROM, navigate over to your terminal/IDE, and then activate the Python script. **If you are NOT resetting for a starter, it is crucial that you wait for the Lua script to load your party Pokemon first.
 This will occur after the first 2/3 seconds of loading the ROM.
-This is so the scipt knows which Pokemon to check (Wild instead of Slot 1).** You will have about 2-3 seconds before your first action, which should give you plenty of time to re-navigate over to mGBA.
-Leave mGBA in focus and you are good to go!
+This is so the scipt knows which Pokemon to check (Wild instead of Slot 1).**
+5. Last, re-navigate over to mGBA and leave the emulator in focus.
+You will have about 2-3 seconds of time, which should be plenty.

 Side note: the mGBA scripting window indicates that you can press Shift + Left or Shift + Right to view different Pokemon.
 Do not do this or else your next encounter will be invalidated.
 Happy hunting :3